VCU-257/ugly-build-with-bootstrap-group-2/README-Nima-Behboudi.md

 * **Note:** I used only Bootstrap 5 components with no custom CSS.

 ## 3. Technical Challenges & Solutions
+[cite_start]*Look back at Table 4: Technical Risks.
+Did you build any of those risky components?
+How did you solve the challenge?
+If you didn't face those specific risks, what was the hardest part of your assigned work?*

 - *Creating a **mobile bottom navigation bar** was one of my challenges, since Bootstrap doesn't include a native tab bar component.*
 *I reused Bootstrap `navbar`, Added `fixed-bottom` to position it at the bottom and used `d-lg-none` to show it only on mobile, in order to solve it.*